privacybydesign/irma-documentation/docs/overview.md

 | **id**         | 123456          |

 In this table, the right column are the attribute values which are stored and signed in the credential.
 The left column contains the attribute names from the credential type.

+### Singletons

+A credential type can be marked as a *singleton* by the scheme manager.
+If so the IRMA app will store at most one instance of this credential type simultaneously, and receiving a new one would overwrite any older instance.
+(Example:  [`pbdf.nijmegen.bsn`](https://privacybydesign.foundation/attribute-index/en/pbdf.nijmegen.bsn.html)) If a credential type is not a singleton (example: [`pbdf.pbdf.diploma`](https://privacybydesign.foundation/attribute-index/en/pbdf.pbdf.diploma.html)), then the user can have any number of instances of that credential type in her IRMA app.

 ### Special attributes